There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 So if Minoxidil beard is indeed permanent, then why do all these news say it will fall off once you stop?

-Which Minoxidil is Best for Beard Growth?
+Which Minoxidil Is Best for Beard Growth?

 Minoxidil is, like said many times by now, a hair loss drug.
 The original brand is called Rogaine (or Regaine in the UK) but there are also multiple generic brands like Kirkland, Equate, Tugain, Foligain, Mintop, etc.